kdeldycke/awesome-billing/README.md

 * [Monzo's bank transfers post-mortem](https://monzo.com/blog/2019/06/20/why-bank-transfers-failed-on-30th-may-2019/) - Or why you should be prepared for and work around gateway provider outages.

+## Credit Cards

+* ['Is that even legal?': Companies may be sharing new credit or debit card information without you knowing](https://www.cbc.ca/news/business/banking-information-shared-with-third-parties-1.5102931) - Some credit and debit card companies have "updating service" that allows new account numbers and expiry dates to be shared with merchants customers have dealt with in the past.

 ## Fraud

 * [How Candy Japan got credit card fraud somewhat under control](https://www.candyjapan.com/behind-the-scenes/how-i-got-credit-card-fraud-somewhat-under-control) - Suggestions involved either [warning signals](https://www.candyjapan.com/behind-the-scenes/fraudulent-transaction-warning-signs) for trying to guess which orders might be fraud, or countermeasures to try to make things harder for the fraudsters.